Filters

 Monitoring visitor flow and queue management

-Terabee GDPR compliant People Counting L-XL LoRa Version
+Terabee People Flow Counting M 2.0 LoRa EU

-The Dragino LHT65N is an energy-efficient temperature and humidity sensor—an ideal example of the performance of LoRaWAN sensors.
-It can transmit data over extremely long distances, offering great deployment flexibility.
-Notably, its interference resistance and low power consumption are major benefits.
-With a 2400 mAh battery, the LHT65N can operate for up to 10 years.
+The Dragino LHT65N is an energy-efficient temperature and humidity sensor — and a prime example of what a LoRaWAN sensor can do.
+It transmits data over extremely long distances, making it highly versatile in its range of applications.
+Its exceptional interference resistance is a key advantage, as is its minimal power consumption.
+With a 2,400 mAh battery, the sensor can operate for up to 10 years.

-A LoRaWAN network connects multiple LoRaWAN sensors and transmits their collected data via gateways to a server.
-The term IoT sensors is often used in this context.
-IoT means Internet of Things, referring to the use of physical objects within a network—each playing a different role or task depending on its design and the user's needs.
+A LoRaWAN network connects multiple LoRaWAN sensors and routes their collected data through gateways to a central server.
+This context is where the term IoT sensors frequently comes up.
+IoT stands for Internet of Things and refers to the use of physical objects within a network, where each IoT sensor can serve a completely different purpose or role.

-Conclusion: LoRaWAN as a leading technology in the IoT universe
+Conclusion: LoRaWAN as a Leading Technology in the IoT Ecosystem

-LoRaWAN technology offers a robust solution for data collection, transmission, and analysis in diverse IoT applications.
-LoRaWAN has hit the IoT sweet spot where many other technologies fall short.
-As a result, it has become one of the leading technologies driving the growth of the IoT ecosystem and enabling innovative solutions across various industries.
+LoRaWAN technology is a robust solution for data collection, data transfer, and data analysis across a wide range of IoT applications.
+LoRaWAN has found the IoT sweet spot that many other IoT technologies have yet to reach.
+As a result, it has become one of the leading technologies driving growth in the IoT ecosystem and enabling innovative solutions across multiple industries.